-- The AG must reside in Franklin County, be adversely affected by the disaster, and meet the standard for economic need; - Up to \$750 per family household, per declared disaster may be awarded; - Authorized payments for goods and services may include benefits that will provide relief of the emergent needs of the AG, including reimbursement for expenditures predating the application date, but incurred on or after the disaster date, as long as the expenses are disaster related; - AGs may self-declare when reporting income for eligibility; - Applicants must provide documentation of the disaster, such as verification from a public or nonprofit disaster relief agency; - Application must be made within 30 days of the disaster. - Household expenses may include: - Household items (dishes, sheets, pots and pans, towels, eating and cooking utensils) - New or reconditioned essential furnishings (bed frames, mattresses and box springs, dining room table set) - Repair or purchase of appliances (new or reconditioned) limited to cooking and refrigeration only - General clothing (new or second-hand) case manager must explore community resources first - Baby items (limited to crib, car seat, baby clothing, and baby supplies). - For residing homeowners, household-related repairs may include: - Labor and/or supplies for essential home repairs; - o Repair or purchase of furnace or water tank; or - Home repairs affecting basic structure (roof, plumbing, walls).
+- The AG must reside in Franklin County, be adversely affected by the disaster, and meet the standard for economic need; - Up to \$1,000750 per family household, per declared disaster may be awarded; - Authorized payments for goods and services may include benefits that will provide relief of the emergent needs of the AG, including reimbursement for expenditures predating the application date, but incurred on or after the disaster date, as long as the expenses are disaster related; - AGs may self-declare when reporting income for eligibility; - Applicants must provide documentation of the disaster, such as verification from a public or nonprofit disaster relief agency.
+Documentation also includes a declaration by the Franklin County Emergency Management Agency. - Application must be made within 60 days of the disaster. - Household expenses may include: - Household items (dishes, sheets, pots, and pans, towels, eating and cooking utensils) - New or reconditioned essential furnishings (bed frames, mattresses and box springs, dining room table set) - Repair or purchase of appliances (new or reconditioned) limited to cooking and refrigeration only - General clothing (new or second-hand) case manager must explore community resources first - o Baby items (limited to crib, car seat, baby clothing, and baby supplies). - For residing homeowners, household-related repairs may include: - Labor, and/or supplies, and equipment for essential home repairs; - Repair or purchase of furnace or water tank.; or - Home repairs affecting basic structure (roof, plumbing, walls).